makhsudov-mz/makhsudov-mz/README.md

 ## 💼 Backend Developer | Problem Solver

-I'm a versatile software engineer with experience in building robust backend systems, scalable web APIs, and cross-platform mobile applications.
+I'm a versatile software engineer with experience in building robust backend systems, scalable web APIs.
 My expertise lies in creating efficient, maintainable, and secure software for high-load services and financial systems.

 ---